-Among the genres of writing projects that students experience in middle and high school, the five-paragraph essay is one of the most popular.
+Among the genres of writing projects that students experience in upper elementary, middle and high school, the five-paragraph essay is one of the most popular.
 Well — it’s popular with teachers.
 With students, just saying the phrase “five-paragraph essay” can evoke audible groans.
 For those writers, it calls to mind themes of dullness and standardization, a static formula.
 Yet the form is a valid one for a number of reasons, and in the right conditions, it can encourage creative thinking instead of stifling it.
 In fact, among the benefits of the five-paragraph essay are valuable opportunities for writers in terms of cognition, rhetoric, and culture.

 There’s a reason that Bloom’s Taxonomy, a hierarchy of thinking processes, lists “creation” as its most complex category: whether a student is investigating a hypothesis, building a contraption, or writing an essay, creating something new is a difficult task.
 A major component of this difficulty is what educators and psychologists call cognitive load, the amount of working memory resources a task demands of the person performing it.
 In her widely cited article “A Capacity Theory of Writing: Working Memory in Composition,” the educational scholar Deborah McCutchen illustrates the cognitive load of writing: “to compose a text, skilled writers coordinate within working memory planning goals (e.g., plans for content, audience, overall tone, etc.) and product goals (e.g. requirements of grammaticality, plan fulfillment, etc.) while language generation processes retrieve words to express content and organize those words into appropriate text (see Flower and Hayes, 1980, 1981, 1984 McCutchen, 1994).”
 Understandably, it can be difficult for a writer to attend to all of these processes at once, and if the cognitive load is too high, the writer might not be able to complete the task.
 One way to lighten this load is to focus on different aspects of the writing process and product at different times; educators have adopted this principle in frameworks like the 6+1 Writing Traits or Judith Hochman’s Teaching Basic Writing Skills.
 Because it offers a consistent structure, one of the major benefits of the five-paragraph essay is that once a writer is familiar with it, using that framework for planning frees more of their cognitive load.
 With their basic organizational scheme already chosen, the writer can attend more fully to other aspects of their work, such as ideas, voice, word choice, sentence fluency, conventions, and presentation.